MjolnirCommando/MineConomy/src/me/mjolnir/mineconomy/dev/readme_template.txt

 If you need more help than is in this readme file, please go to the MineConomy Plugin page (http://dev.bukkit.org/server-mods/mineconomy) for more information and tutorials.

+YML IS CASE SENSITIVE!
+Be sure to follow correct case patterns when editting MineConomy configuration files.

 NOTICE: Do NOT edit the accounts.yml or banks.yml save files.
-This will result in MineConomy corruption.
+This may result in MineConomy corruption.

 -= Config File =-

 The Config file is in the MineConomy folder as config.yml.
+Times default to seconds, but may have the suffixes (s, m, h, d) at the end of a integer.
+E.G. 100s = 100 seconds, 60m = 60 minutes, 120h = 120 hours, 2d = 2 days.

 Balance:
-  Starting Balance:  This will be the amount of money that all accounts will have when they are created.
+  Starting Balance: 100.0           This will be the amount of money that all accounts will have when they are created.
-  Max Debt:          This is the maximum amount of debt an account can have on your server.
+  Max Debt: 100.0                   This is the maximum amount of debt an account can have on your server.
 Leave at 0 to disallow debt.
-Display GUI:         This may be set to "true" (enabling) or "false" (disabling).
+Display GUI: true                   This may be set to "true" (enabling) or "false" (disabling).
 Determines whether to show the MineConomy GUI on the server host computer.
 Interest:
-  Amount:            This is the amount of interest given to all accounts on the server.
+  Amount: 5                         This is the amount of interest given to all accounts on the server.
-  Interval:          This is the amount of time (in seconds) between when interest will be applied to accounts.
+  Interval: 1200s                   This is the amount of time between when interest will be applied to accounts.
 This must be a natural number.
 The smaller this number is, the more strain there will be on the server.
 Set to 0 to disable interest.
-  Mode:              This is the mode that interest will be taken in.
+  Mode: percent                     This is the mode that interest will be taken in.
 This field can be set as "fixed", which will give accounts the Interest-Amount.
 This field can also be set as "percent", which will give accounts the percentage from Interest-Amount based on their balance.
 To have no interest, set this field to "none".
 Tax:
-  Amount:            This is the amount of tax taken from all the accounts on the server.
+  Amount: 10                        This is the amount of tax taken from all the accounts on the server.
-  Interval:          This is the amount of time (in seconds) between when tax will be applied to accounts.
+  Interval: 15m                     This is the amount of time between when tax will be applied to accounts.
 This must be a natural number.
 The smaller this number is, the more strain there will be on the server.
 Set to 0 to disable tax.
-  Mode:              This is the mode that tax will be taken in.
+  Mode: fixed                       This is the mode that tax will be taken in.
 This field can be set as "fixed", which takes the Interest-Amount.
 This field can also be set as "percent", which will take the percentage from Interest-Amount from accounts based on their balance.
 To have no tax, set this field to "none".
+Database:
+  URL: localhost:3306/              This is the URL and Port of the server to connect to.
+  Name: minecraft                   This is the name of the Database to access.
+  Username: myuser                  This is the username to access the Database with.
+  Password: ******                  This is the password to access the Database with.
+  Type: mysql                       This is the type of Database to use.
+Set to "mysql" for MySQL Databases or set to "none" to use MineConomy's flatfile YML.
+Lang: en                            This is the last two characters of the language file to use ("en" for English by default).
+Auto-Save Interval: 1h              This is the amount of time between MineConomy auto-saves.
+A lower time will save more often.
+Set to 0 to disable. iConomy Compatibility Mode: false   This is used to make a converted iConomy save file case insensitive, therefore making it compatible with MineConomy.
+Migration Mode: none                This is the Migration mode that MineConomy will use.
+Can be set to "iconomy" to migrate iConomy accounts to MineConomy's flatfile YML.
+Can also be set to "mysql" to migrate MineConomy's flatfile YML to a MySQL Database.

 -= Currencies File =-